Madhavi-Panara/bob-ai-hackathon--ThreatSync-/README.md

 ThreatSYNC combines ingestion, normalization, correlation, explainable risk scoring, MITRE ATT&CK mapping, and BLUF generation into one dashboard, allowing decision-makers to quickly understand what happened, how serious it is, and what action should be taken.

---still needed to implement the watson.ai in the project.
+still needed to implement the watson.ai in the project.

 ---